Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitioning-into-data-science-non-technical-background.md

 <b>10.
 Math.</b>

-My approach to math is as follows: I need to know the science and math behind what’s going on with data or else I’ll be extremely limited in what I can learn.
+My approach to math is as follows: I need to know the science and math behind what’s going on with data or else I’ll be extremely limited in what I can learn and understand.
 Math will be increasingly important for me the more I advance my career.
 The tools and tech will continue to change rapidly, but the underlying math will not.
+There is a minimal amount of math knowledge that is required to persue Data Science effectively.
+That is a combination of linear algebra, calulus, probability and statistics.
 Having said this, you don’t need an extensive foundation in math to begin working on projects.

 <br />